quasardd/react-query-restful/README.md

 | appendToUrl     | A string that will be appended to the baseUrl.                                                   | false    |
 | params          | A object with the params that will be appended to the url.                                       | false    |

-When calling the result of buildQuery in your React Component, you can pass again theses properties, but all now will be optional.
+When calling the result of the build at component level, you can pass again theses properties, but all now will be optional.

 ## Running the tests